slyfox1186/ffmpeg-build-script/README.md

-  BUILD_ROOT=/path                  Override the default ./build directory CUDA_INSTALL=ask|always|never     Control CUDA toolkit installation (default: ask) CUDA_ARCH_MODE=native|all|custom  Select CUDA code-generation targets FFMPEG_BUILD_DEBUG=ON             Stream commands while also logging them
+  BUILD_ROOT=/path                  Override the default ./build directory CUDA_INSTALL=ask|always|never     Control CUDA toolkit installation (default: ask) CUDA_ARCH_MODE=native|all|custom  Select CUDA code-generation targets CUDA_ARCHITECTURES="86 89"        Targets for CUDA_ARCH_MODE=custom FFMPEG_BUILD_DEBUG=ON             Stream commands while also logging them
 ```

 `--help` and `--version` are side-effect free: they do not create a build
 directory, truncate a log, request sudo, or load a config file.

+The result is tuned for the machine that built it (`-march=native`,
+`--cpu=native`, and AVX-512 detection), so the installed binaries may fault with
+an illegal instruction on a different CPU.
+Build on the machine that will run
+it, or remove those flags before building for distribution.

 With no action, the script prints help. `--build` and `--cleanup` are mutually
 exclusive.
 Without `--config`, every registered package is selected; using the